Senegal

 The state was formed as part of the independence of French West Africa from French colonial rule.
-Because of this history, French is the official language, but it is understood only by a minority of the population.
-Over 30 languages are spoken in Senegal, and Wolof is the most widely spoken one, with 80% of the population speaking it as a first or second language, acting as Senegal's lingua franca alongside French.
-Like other post-colonial African states, the country includes a wide mix of ethnic and linguistic communities, with the largest being the Wolof, Fula, and Serer people.
+Because of this history, French is the official language, but it is understood by only a small minority of the population.
+Over 30 languages are spoken in Senegal.
+Wolof is the most widely spoken, with 80% of the population speaking it as a first or second language, acting as Senegal's lingua franca alongside French.
+Arabic and Pulaar also remain popular among certain communities.
+Like other African nations, the country includes a wide mix of ethnic and linguistic communities, with the largest being the Wolof, Fula, and Serer people.
 Senegalese people are predominantly Muslim.

-Senegal is classified as a heavily indebted poor country, with relatively low HDI ranked 170th in the Human Development index.
-Most of the population is on the coast and works in agriculture or other food industries; other major industries include mining, tourism, and services.
-The country does not have notable natural resources, but the basis of its development lies in education, where almost half the state's budget is spent.
-Senegal is a member state of the African Union, the United Nations, the Economic Community of West African States (ECOWAS), Organisation internationale de la Francophonie, the Organisation of Islamic Cooperation, and the Community of Sahel-Saharan States.
-Internationally, Senegal is best known in the sporting world for the Paris-Dakar Rally.
+As a developing nation, Senegal is classified as a heavily indebted poor country, with a relatively low ranking on the Human Development Index (169th out of 193).
+Most of the population lives on the coast and works in agriculture or other food industries; other major industries include mining, tourism, and services.
+The historic lack of natural resources in Senegal has redirected efforts towards increasing literacy and educational attainment.
+Senegal is a member state of the African Union, the United Nations, the Economic Community of West African States (ECOWAS), Organisation internationale de la Francophonie, the Organisation of Islamic Cooperation, and the Community of Sahel–Saharan States.